Aaron-S117/ProjectTTC/README.md

 Known Issues:
 - Creating Item on a collection page can only be done once per session.
 This has to do with the popup variable inside the useful widgets javascript file
+- When creating a new item in a collection, after saving it doesn't allow you to view the description of that item, or any other item on that page.